motopress/getwid/readme.txt

 == Changelog ==

+= 1.7.0, May 14 2021 =
+* New feature: Performance Optimization.
+It is currently in beta and you may activate it in Settings > Getwid > Performance Optimization.
+* Fixed an issue with a large number of get_option queries to the database.
+* Added the Post Templates tab to Getwid settings for easier template management.

 = 1.6.12, May 11 2021 =
 * Added Advanced Custom Fields Wysiwyg, Select, Image and Background Image blocks you may use as template parts in the Custom Post Type and related blocks.
 * Fixed an issue with the background and progress bar color in the Content Timeline block.